Founded in 2010 in San Francisco, backed by venture capital

 Moderate costs: Many courses are available at prices around $10-20

-Expert knowledge: Courses from practitioners who want to teach skills that can be applied immediately.
+Expert knowledge: Practitioners teach skills that can be applied immediately.
 Not limited to universities and institutions.
-Some Udemy instructors have tens of thousands of students and outstanding reviews.
+Some instructors have 10,000+ students and outstanding reviews.

 Direct teaching style: Many users prefer a quick start to long introductions.
 Of course this depends on your learning objective.

 Preview: The instructor's presentation style can be tested in preview videos.
 This is a key feature not available on most other course platforms.

-Playback speed: Can be adjusted, and that is very user-friendly.
+Playback speed: Can be adjusted, which is very user-friendly.
 Useful for longer lessons.

-Languages: Unlike other course platforms, Udemy also offers courses in 65 languages besides English (including Chinese and Hindi).
+Languages: Unlike other course platforms, Udemy also offers 65 languages besides English (including Spanish, Portuguese, Hindi and Chinese).

-Varying quality: Since anyone can create lessons, the quality of the content is very different between courses.
-This is also true for teaching styles.
-In addition, some non-native English-speaking instructors can be hard to understand.
+Varying quality: Anyone can create lessons, so the quality of the content varies a lot.
+The same is true for teaching styles.
+Some non-native English-speakers can also be hard to understand.
 The course preview is a great help!

-Price changes: Some reviews criticize the fact that course prices change a lot.
-But that’s not a scam, it’s just dynamic pricing over time and between geographies and users.
+Price changes: Some reviewers criticize that course prices change a lot.
+But that’s not a scam, it’s just dynamic pricing over time.
 As a rule of thumb, you should only book at prices below $50.

-Few free courses: Some instructors start by offering their courses for free.
+Only few free courses: Some instructors start by offering their courses for free.
 However, Udemy does not have the free learning option that other providers offer.

 Value of certificates: The reputation of Udemy certificates is still low and needs to improve.
 The main reason is the varying quality between courses.
-Thus, most Udemy students aim to upgrade their skills, not to get certificates for their CV.
+Most Udemy students aim to upgrade their skills, not to list certificates in their résumé/CV.